67

 Influencer | A social media user who affects others' behaviors |

 67 (also written as six-seven or 6-7) is a playful, nonsensical line of slang that's gained traction among Gen Alpha and Gen Z on platforms like TikTok and Instagram.
-It comes from the repeated lyric in the rap song "Doot Doot (6 7)" by Skrilla, which has been paired with video edits of NBA player LaMelo Ball, who stands 6'7".
-While some interpret the phrase as referencing height or making a casual flex, most users simply embrace it for its catchy rhythm and meme potential.
+It comes from the repeated lyric in the rap song "Doot Doot (6 7)" by Skrilla, which was released on December 1, 2024.

-What "67" actually means is largely beside the point, much like skibidi and yeet.
-Teens and tweens often say it in a monotone, rhythmic way or pair it with a quirky hand gesture for comedic effect.
-Despite its ambiguity and nonsensical meaning, the slang has become a lighthearted in-joke, often shouted in class or dropped in group chats to spark amusement or mild confusion.
+While there are many claims as to what "67" actually means, many people use it in a nonsensical manner (including in memes), much like skibidi and yeet.
+Teens and tweens often say it in a monotone, rhythmic way or pair it with a quirky hand gesture as if they are balancing or juggling two weights with their hands.
+Therefore, to many, the slang has become an in-joke, often shouted in class or dropped in group chats to spark amusement or mild confusion.